1811 German Coast uprising: Outcome

 Militias killed about 95 enslaved people between the battle, subsequent summary apprehensions and executions, as well as by execution after trials.
 From the trial records, most of the leaders appeared to have been mixed-race Creoles or mulattoes, although numerous slaves were native-born Africans.
 Fifty-six of the slaves captured on the 10th and involved in the revolt were returned to their masters, who may have punished them but wanted their valuable laborers back to work.
 Thirty more escaping slaves were captured, but returned to their masters after planters determined they had been forced to join the revolt by Charles Deslondes and his men.

 The heirs of Meuillon petitioned the legislature for permission to free the mulatto slave Bazile, who had worked to preserve his master's plantation.
 Not all the enslaved people supported insurrection, knowing the trouble it could bring and not wanting to see their homes and communities destroyed.
-As was typical of American slave insurrections, the uprising was short-lived and quickly crushed by local authorities.
+The uprising was short-lived and quickly crushed by local authorities.
 Showing planter influence, the legislature of the Territory of Orleans approved compensation of $300 to planters for each escaping enslaved person killed or executed.
 The Territory accepted the presence of U.S. troops after the revolt, as they were grateful for their presence.
 The national press covered the insurrection, with some Northerners seeing it arising out of the wrongs suffered under slavery.